With our Facebook Ads integration you can:

 // disable automatic tracking FBSDKCoreKit.Settings.isAutoLogAppEventsEnabled = false // optional: call activateApp FBSDKCoreKit.AppEvents.activateApp()

 You can see Facebook's App Events Reference here.

-After you've set up the Purchase SDK to send attribution data to RevenueCat, you can "turn on" the integration from the RevenueCat dashboard.
+After you've set up the Purchases SDK to send attribution data to RevenueCat, you can "turn on" the integration from the RevenueCat dashboard.

-- Navigate to your app in the RevenueCat dashboard and choose 'Facebook' from the integrations menu.
+- Navigate to your project in the RevenueCat dashboard and find the Integrations card in the left menu.
+Select + New

 - Add your Facebook App ID for production events (and optionally an App ID for sandbox events).

 - Add the Facebook Client Token for your app (and for the sandbox App ID if included).
 You can find your Client Token in the Facebook dashboard under your App > Settings > Advanced > Client Token.
 You may need to click the 'Reset' button if there's no Client Token visible.